DISTRICT 5 DIGEST: JULY 2021

 Return to In-Person Board of Supervisors Meeting

-The Board of Supervisors will potentially resume in-person meetings beginning August 16, pending construction.
+The Board of Supervisors will potentially resume in-person meetings beginning August 16th.

 This item passed 3-2, with Supervisor Grijalva voting against it.